aws-samples/awsome-distributed-training/3.test_cases/8.nemo-multimodal/README.md

 # Train Stable Diffusion with NeMo-Multimodal

+This project provides a guide to run NemoMultimodal on AWS using a container from Nvidia GPU Cloud (NGC).
+NemoMultimodal supports multiple models including Vision Transformers (ViTs), CLIP, Stable Diffusion, InstructPix2Pix, DreamBooth, ControlNet and Imagen.
+The test cases can be executed on Slurm and use Nvidia Enroot and Nvidia Pyxis.
+In this project we will showcase a working example with multi-node training for Stable Diffusion

 ## Prerequisites
-0. You have access to nemo-multimodal
+0. You have access to nemo-multimodal.
+You can request access to the open beta [here](https://developer.nvidia.com/nemo-framework)
-1. Have a cluster ready
+1. Have a slurm based parallelcluster ready for use.
 2. Generate API Key: https://ngc.nvidia.com/setup/api-key
 3. Install NGC CLI: https://ngc.nvidia.com/setup/installers/cli
 4. Login